What are the risks of IT?

 Last updated: February 20, 2023

-Computing is an essential tool in our current society, with its computing capacity and its scalability, it is able to carry out any type of work quickly and efficiently.
-However, various risks related to IT and new technologies expose companies and individuals.
+IT is an essential tool in our current society, with its computing capacity and scalability, it is able to carry out any type of work quickly and efficiently.
+However, various risks linked to IT and new technologies expose businesses and individuals.

 According to a PwC study, 62% of French respondents say they experienced at least one IT security incident in 2012, and 27% of managers surveyed in France say they experienced more than 10 security incidents in the previous year.